JAWorsfold/CV/README.md

 - Creating bespoke scripts to improve the efficiency and robustness of the product, for example, a `Python` script to update specified `Kubernetes` secrets when new data sources are added.

 ##### Data Science and Analysis
-- Advising and collaborating with Data Scientists on their code, for example, working on a `Python` package to contain any commonly used code across repositories.
+- Advising and collaborating with Data Scientists when working on a `Python` packages that contain reusable code across repositories.
 For example, a `Neo4j` wrapper class to make connecting and reading data more abstract and user friendly.
 - Working closely with the Product Manager to capture useful usage statistics on the product, for example, by re-writing MongoDB queries and utilising JavaScript to do complex queries to gain further insight.

 ___
 ### IT Developer  |  Mott MacDonald  |  Croydon
 #### 09/2018 - 09/2020

 ##### Corporate Applications Development: